 She said the town will have to wait and see what restrictions on gatherings remain in place before expanding the scope of Open Streets.

-She said live entertainment, art and craft shows and a farmer’s market are some of the activities that could increase foot traffic on Division and help more retailers.
+She said live entertainment, arts and crafts shows and a farmer’s market are some of the activities that could increase foot traffic on Division and help more retailers.

 Coun.
 Tony Gaffan, a local businessman and BIA board member, said ceding control to the town frees up the BIA and its members to concentrate on giving tourists and residents “the best service they can.”